juanluisbaptiste/network-tests/bandwidth/README.md

 - Run multiple tests in one go.
 - Calculate average speeds for multiple tests.
 - Speed measurement in both Mbps and MB/s
+- Overall statistics with metrics like minimum, maximum and average speeds, and standard deviation
 - Save the results to a file with CSV format.

 ### Download Speed Test